mit-pdos/ward/ARTIFACT-README.md

   - This should produce _ward.img_, _ward.vhdx_, _ward.vmdk_, and _vard.vdi_ files in the output directory.
 * Test your _ward.img_ disk image by running `make -j qemu-grub` or `qemu-system-x86_64 output/ward.img`.
   - You should see similar output as before.
-  - The second command uses QEMU's default options which are suboptimal but Ward should still be able boot.
+  - The second command uses QEMU's default options which are sub-optimal but Ward should still be able boot.
 * Take one of the generated disk images and boot them with your chosen hypervisor

 Ward disk images have been tested in both VirtualBox (_ward.vdi_) and Hyper-V (_ward.vhdx_).

 ### Run on real hardware
 * Review the main [README.md](README.md) for general instructions